 How to Apply for an Interest-Free Loan

-- To be considered for an interest-free you must fill out a pre-loan application will require you to do several things.
-You need to be able to produce people who will co-sign for your loan.
-One for under $1000, two for over $1000.
-Cosigners my live in the state you apply and be over 25 years old and have established credit.
+- To be considered interest-free, you must fill out a pre-loan application that will require you to do several things.
+You need to produce people who will co-sign for your loan—one for under $1000, two for over $1000.
+Cosigners may live in the state you apply and be over 25 years old, and have established credit.

 - Have an interview with a loan officer.
-Complete an application form and a promissory note stating how the loan will be repaid and rate of interest and take the statement of co-signers to approve.
+Complete an application form and a promissory note stating how the loan will be repaid and the interest rate and take the statement of co-signers to approve.

 - Have co-signers complete and sign the c-signer agreement and original installment note.

-- If you are approved you will be issued a check which you can pick up or have mailed to you.
+- If you are approved, you will be issued a check to pick up or have mailed to you.